quantumtoaster/pairwise/README.txt

     other versions is unknown.

       pairwise carries out the minimum number of calculations required to find the Euclidean distances between all pairs of input points.

       In my speed tests, running in single-threaded mode, pairwise's distances() performs slightly better than the SciPy equivalent (scipy.spatial.distance.pdist()) for large sets of input points (of greater than about 200) and up to an order of magnitude better for small sets (of less than about 200).
-Running in multi-threaded mode, pairwise's distances() can perform an order of magnitude better than the SciPy equivalent for sets of input points of greater than about 1500.
+Running in multi-threaded mode, pairwise's distances() can perform significantly better than the SciPy equivalent for sets of input points of greater than about 1000, and an order of magnitude better for sets greater than about 5000.
 Naturally comparative performance depends strongly on the host platform and, in multi-threaded mode, the chosen ratio of threads-to-processors.
-(And moreover you would hope that any multi-threaded implementation would beat a comparable single-threaded implementation for speed!)

       pairwise was written for my own use in structural biology, and also as a learning exercise in writing modules for Python in C. To this end, I